CCGenetics/guidelines-genetic-diversity-indicators/docs/4b_Example_assessments/Example_assessments.md

 # Example assessments
 {: .no_toc }

-The following are real examples of assessments of the genetic diversity indicators in different species with different types of data available.
+Here are some real-life examples of assessing the genetic diversity indicatros in different species, using different kinds of data.

 ## Table of contents
 {: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Example assessments in a nutshell